 We are a growth-oriented provider of diversified oilfield services to leading onshore oil and natural gas E&P companies operating in both conventional and unconventional plays in all of the active major basins throughout the U.S. The following business segments comprise our primary services: (1) directional drilling services, (2) pressure pumping services, (3) pressure control services and (4) wireline services.
 Our directional drilling services enable efficient drilling and guidance of the horizontal section of a wellbore using our technologically-advanced fleet of downhole motors and 117 MWD kits.
-Our pressure pumping services include hydraulic fracturing, cementing and acidizing services, and such services are supported by a high-quality pressure pumping fleet of 236,625 HHP as of June 30, 2017.
+Our pressure pumping services include hydraulic fracturing, cementing and acidizing services, and such services are supported by a high-quality pressure pumping fleet of 236,125 HHP as of September 30, 2017.
 Our primary pressure pumping focus is on large hydraulic fracturing jobs.
 Our pressure control services provide various forms of well control for completions and workover applications through our 23 coiled tubing units, 36 rig-assisted snubbing units and ancillary equipment.
-Our wireline services include 55 wireline units (49 trucks and 6 skid-mounted units) providing a full range of pump-down services in support of unconventional completions, and cased-hole wireline services enabling reservoir characterization.
+Our wireline services include 50 wireline units providing a full range of pump-down services in support of unconventional completions, and cased-hole wireline services enabling reservoir characterization.

 Our operations are diversified by our broad customer base and expansive geographical reach.
-We currently operate throughout all active major onshore oil and gas basins in the U.S. and we served more than 750 customers in 2016.
-We have cultivated and maintain strong relationships with our E&P company customers, including leading companies such as Pioneer Natural Resources Company, EOG Resources, Inc., Newfield Exploration Company, Antero Resources Corporation and XTO Energy Inc.
+We currently operate throughout all active major onshore oil and gas basins in the U.S. and we served more than 800 customers as of November 30, 2017.
+We have cultivated and maintain strong relationships with our E&P company customers, including leading companies such as EOG Resources, Pioneer Natural Resources Company, XTO Energy Inc., Newfield Exploration Company and Antero Resources Corporation.

-Demand for our services has continued to improve since May 2016 as oil and natural gas prices have increased from previous levels and as the Baker Hughes U.S. land rig count has increased from 374 rigs on May 27, 2016 to 923 rigs as of September 1, 2017.
+Demand for our services has continued to improve since May 2016 as oil and natural gas prices have increased from previous levels and as the Baker Hughes U.S. land rig count has increased from 374 rigs on May 27, 2016 to 919 rigs as of January 12, 2018.
 Although our industry experienced a significant downturn beginning in late 2014 and remained depressed for a prolonged period, which materially adversely affected our results in 2015 and 2016, the rebound in demand and increasing rig count beginning in May 2016 has improved both activity levels and pricing for our services.
-Our revenue has increased each quarter from the quarter ended June 30, 2016 through the quarter ended June 30, 2017.
-From the second quarter of 2016 through the second quarter of 2017, our directional drilling services business segment increased the number of rig days by 157%, while dayrates have improved from the lows we experienced during the second quarter of 2016.
+Our revenue has increased each quarter from the quarter ended June 30, 2016 through the quarter ended September 30, 2017.
+From the second quarter of 2016 through the third quarter of 2017, our directional drilling services business segment increased the number of rig days by 160.4%, while dayrates have improved from the lows we experienced during the second quarter of 2016.
 Moreover, through the downturn, we have steadily increased our market share in our directional drilling business services segment.
-We also reactivated our second pressure pumping fleet in February 2017 and our frac utilization increased 25% from the second quarter of 2016 through the second quarter of 2017, approaching full utilization for our active fleets.
-Additionally, in early September 2017, we entered into a contract to reactivate our third frac spread in the Mid-Continent region.
+We reactivated our second and third pressure pumping fleets in February and October 2017, respectively, and our frac utilization is approaching full utilization for our active fleets.
+In addition, in January 2018 we placed initial orders for twelve incremental pumps and ancillary equipment to redeploy our fourth pressure pumping fleet.
 Utilization of our pressure control and wireline assets has also continued to improve since the second quarter of 2016.